the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 (If not, you really should be.)

-#### Why not just write tests?

-Please, please, PLEASE write tests.
-QA endpoints are _not_ a replacement for tests.
-They are a tool to make development easier and more robust.

-But... it also depends on what you mean by tests.

-I mentioned evals above.
-But what about CI smoke tests that automatically ensure basic model quality is still there?
-Seems like a great fit for your QA endpoint(s).

-#### Why not just add a something like a `qa` flag to your actual endpoints?
+#### ❓ Okay, I'm on board with endpoints.
+Why not just add a something like a `qa` flag to your actual endpoints?

-Two reasons:
+Great questions!

+I have two reasons for ya:

+**Reason #1**: Security

-1. Concerning our discussion about security above, grouping your QA code into your Prod endpoints removes the ability to toggle QA code off in Prod
+Concerning our discussion about security above, grouping your QA code into your Prod endpoints removes the ability to cleanly toggle QA code off in Prod.
+It's much more straightforward to disallow an endpoint name rather than a payload flag or HTTP header, and keeps intent intact.

+Also, it increases the risk that new or unfamiliar devs accidentally switch QA on, and when your user starts seeing HTTP error payloads in the UI, we all lose.

+**Reason #2**: Response Validation

-2. The shapes of your outputs are most likely very different.
+The shapes of your Prod vs QA endpoints outputs are most likely very different: QA output is often just direct model results, whereas Prod output can be anything, really.

 In both of our examples, the QA endpoints returned very different outputs compared to their Prod counterparts, whether it's an async job ID, streaming events, or whatever else.

 And if you're using data validators for your endpoint payloads (you should be), things can get very tricky trying to support very different structures within the same endpoint.

 Formalizing QA endpoints gives you freedom to define the shapes you need for productive QA.

+#### ‼️  I get it now.
+All is clear.
+Thanks, BOS!

+You got it, pal! 🤘

+And just for the record, I really am not claiming that QA endpoints are a panacea to your ML engineering woes.

+They certainly have their drawbacks -- the main one being the contrived friction to keep endpoints with different purposes / outputs / etc. in sync with each other.

+And maybe this is just not worth it for your pipeline -- and that's totally fine.

+But in a world where bugs can drive us crazy for days, or -- God forbid -- multiple sprints, any tools that might help us keep our sanity, and keep us shipping fast, are worth a shot.

+Happy QA-ing!